 Serious side effects like Stevens-Johnsons syndrome and toxic epidermal necrolysis, although rare, are a possibility and should be kept in mind while prescribing these drugs.

 Erythromycin also has correlations with hepatotoxicity in pregnant women.
 Moreover, these drugs increase the chances of pyloric stenosis in newborns.

 Overall, macrolides are a safe group of antibiotics to take, but relative contraindications exist due to the adverse effects profile and their ability to interact with other drugs.
-Primarily, patients with prolonged QT intervals on electrocardiograms should avoid macrolides due to their arrhythmogenic characteristics.
+Patients with prolonged QT intervals on electrocardiograms should avoid macrolides due to their arrhythmogenic characteristics.
 Further, patients with congenital conditions like long QT syndrome type 2 should also avoid these drugs.
 Patients taking Class Ia and Class III antiarrhythmic agents should also avoid macrolides as both of these drug classes cause an increase in QT interval and induce arrhythmias.

 Due to the increasing rate of antibiotic resistance, macrolides should be prescribed with caution, and the prescriber should take into account the local resistance status of common pathogens.